3 Court House Drive, Central Islip, NY

 Friendliness of staff: very friendly

 We had not been to a Long Island Ducks game in several years.
-That changed this past Saturday, as we headed to Bethpage Ballpark, “The Duck Pond.”
+That changed this past Thursday, as we took our granddaughter to Fairfield Properties Ballpark, home of the Long Island Ducks.

-An entire section dedicated to handicapped parking is located very close to the West Gate Ramp and entrance.
-Non-handicapped parking is a bit away, but under shade canopies, a nice touch if it is a hot summer day.
+An entire section dedicated to accessible parking is located very close to the West Gate Ramp and entrance.
+Non-accessible parking is a bit away, but under shade canopies, a nice touch if it is a hot summer day.
 If needed, passengers can be dropped off before you park.

 Getting to our seats was easy.
 The steps down each aisle are wide, with a low rise.
 There are handrails as well.
-Wheelchair and handicapped seating is plentiful.
+Wheelchair and accessible seating is plentiful.

 As I had remembered from previous visits, this is a family affair!
 Scout troops and other kids’ organizations are incorporated into the festivities.
 During the game there are kids’ games between each inning: tricycle racing, wrestling, chair Frisbee, to name a few.
 I am not sure how the kids get chosen for these activities, but if it is something your young fan might be interested in, call and find out.
 The team mascot, “Qucker Jack” is ever present.
 What fun!

-Multi-stall, handicapped-accessible restrooms are conveniently located on the main level.
-A single-occupancy, handicapped-accessible, family restroom, is located near the Customer Service Booth.
+Multi-stall, restrooms with accessible stalls, are conveniently located on the main level.
+A single-occupancy, accessible, family restroom, is located near the Customer Service Booth.

 As always, we at Destination:Accessible advise you to check a venue’s website, www.liducks.com, when planning a visit, to “know before you go.”